Members' Area

 Harpy eagles, dove orchid, Wounaan & Embera traditional tattoos, devil masks 😬.

-Panama has one of the highest concentrations of species on the planet - have a look at: www.crea-panama.org
+Panama has one of the highest concentrations of species on the planet.

 November: Sweden

 Huck embroidery on Huck fabric(? 🤔) Monks cloth (? 🤔) or Aida (! 😁), in other words fabric with warp & weft threads that ‘float’.
-This is a new one for me, so: huck embroidery weaves the thread through the fabric; no knots apparently and no stitches showing on the back.
+Huck embroidery weaves the thread through the fabric; no knots apparently and no stitches showing on the back.

 A close-up of a red embroidery